menu

 Overview

 Boonville is a very small village located in the state of New York.
-With a population of 2,022 people and just one neighborhood, Boonville is the 592nd largest community in New York.
-Boonville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 2,007 people and just one neighborhood, Boonville is the 592nd largest community in New York.
+Much of the housing stock in Boonville was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce